mag0127/dev_RNAseq/README.md

 The Adapter_Trimming handler can accept as input EITHER a directory (which can be to multiple sub-directories for each sample) or a text-file list of forward samples (it will find the reverse samples based on the naming suffix specified in the config file)

 To run Adapter_Trimming, all common and handler-specific variables must be defined within the configuration file.
-Once the variables have been defined, Adapter_Trimming can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `Sunflower_RNAseq`)
+Once the variables have been defined, Adapter_Trimming can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `dev_RNAseq`)
-`./Sunflower_RNAseq.sh Adapter_Trimming Config`
+`./dev_RNAseq.sh Adapter_Trimming Config`
 where `Config` is the full file path to the configuration file

 While Trimmomatic can also perform quality trimming, the Adapter_Trimming handler used here does not use Trimmomatic's quality trimming options.
 Many caution against quality trimming, as it is believed to be unnecessary since read mapping approaches can take quality scores into account.
 If you do want to use Trimmomatic's quality trimming capabilities, the `Trimm.sh` code must be modified and new variables defined in the configuration file.
 Read the Trimmomatic manual for more information: http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf